haunt98/posts-go/posts/2022-07-12-uuid-or-else.md

 ## First use case is trace ID, or context aware ID

 The ID is used only for trace and log.
-If same ID is generated twice (because maybe the possibilty is too small but not 0), honestly I don't care.
+If same ID is generated twice (because maybe the possibility is too small but not 0), honestly I don't care.
 When I use that ID to search log , if it pops more than things I care for, it is still no harm to me.